proshunsuke/niconama-client/README.md

 ## setLiveInfo(liveId: string, session: string)

-create Live instance with liveId and session. liveId is the string starting with `lv` in niconico live URL
+Create Live instance with liveId and session. liveId is the string starting with `lv` in niconico live URL

 ex. http://live.nicovideo.jp/watch/lv0000000